The United States Of Metal: The Best Band From Every State In America

-BEHOLD: Our definitive, objective, indisputable list of the single best heavy metal band from every U.S. state, complete with a playlist at the bottom of the page, too.
+Behold!
+Our definitive, objective, indisputable list of the single best heavy metal band from every U.S. state, complete with a song from each artist.

 Alabama: Maylene and The Sons Of Disaster